 Tortola is the BVI’s largest and the most populated island, known for pristine white sand beaches, aquamarine waters and yacht charters.

-The Tortola Pier Park, the BVI's newest development, has an enhanced cruise pier dock and land development which can now berth two large ships side by side, and handle an estimated minimum of 425,000 passenger arrivals per year.
+The Tortola Pier Park, the BVI's newest development opened in February 2016, has an enhanced cruise pier dock and land development which can now berth two large ships side by side, and handle an estimated minimum of 425,000 passenger arrivals per year.
 The four-acre development cost US$ 75 million, US$ 25 million of which was used for the pier and excursion dock; US$ 25 million for land-side development; and US$ 25 million for community investment.
 It also houses more than 54 retail stores.

 Virgin Gorda, in contrast to the crowded and overdeveloped Tortola, is secluded and peaceful, making it the choice of the wealthy.

-Virgin Gorda's high-end resorts include the new and exclusive Oil Nut Bay, as well as the newly-opened yacht club and marina Yacht Club Costa Smeralda.
+Virgin Gorda's high-end resorts include the exclusive Oil Nut Bay, as well as the newly-opened yacht club and marina Yacht Club Costa Smeralda.
 The Oil Nut Bay offers beachfront and hillside homes, and 27 estate lots ranging from 1.5 to 10 acres.
 Oil Nut Bay also has 13 completed villas and suites.
 Ten villas are under construction, four of which were completed in end of 2016.
 Construction of three more villas were expected to begin in Q1 2017.

 Three-bedroom houses in Virgin Gorda start from around US$600,000 and go up to US$4 million.
 A five-bedroom show villa costs around US$ 8.5 million. or buyers can buy a plot by the marina for around US$ 1.9 million.
 Beach villa plots can be bought starting at around US$ 4.9 million, 10-acre top of hill plots for around US$ 15 million.

-BVI’s residential rental market has been static in the past several years.
+The BVI’s residential rental market has been static in the past several years.
 The majority of rental houses and villas are located in Tortola.
 According to Global Property Guide research, gross rental returns for houses are poor, a mere 2.85% on average.

 In Tortola, rents for three-bedroom villas currently range from US$3,000 to US$5,000 per month, based on property listings of Coldwell Banker BVI.
 For four- to five-bedroom luxury villas, rents typically range from around US$4,000 to US$7,000 per month.